Python interactive shell and interpreting of .py files

 Interactive shell allows to run Python code in dialogue mode, i.e. you input the command and immediately see the result.

 Interactive mode is started by python.exe file in Windows or by python (python3) command in Linux.
 It will start interpreter from Python directory.
 You need just input python in command line.

-My path to interpreter - C:\python34\python.exe, you will have another.
-At start of interactive shell you can see Python version installed on your computer.
-On screenshot you can see v3.4.2, I'm currently using v3.5.2 and the latest Python release - 5.6.0 (january 2017).
+My path to the interpreter - C:\python34\python.exe, you will have another.
+At the start of the interactive shell, you can see the Python version installed on your computer.
+On the screenshot you can see v3.4.2, I'm currently using v3.5.2 and the latest Python release - 5.6.0 (January 2017).

 Starting Python interpreter with graphical user interface (GUI) - IDLE

 IDLE is very simple IDE for Python.
-On one hand in the IDLE word there are three letters coincide with IDE, on the other hand IDLE is named after Eric Idle - member of Monty Python (it's for them Python is named).
+On one hand in the IDLE word, there are three letters coincide with IDE, on the other hand, IDLE is named after Eric Idle - the member of Monty Python (it's for them Python is named).

 - On Linux you'll need to install IDLE manually - it's not the part of standard package.
 For Windows users: you can run IDLE differently

 - Run it from the Start menu.
 IDLE will be listed in the file list for Python.